-• Based on prior conversations with The Nature Conservancy about NEPA reforms we jointly prepared a white paper on the issue.
+- Based on prior conversations with The Nature Conservancy about NEPA reforms we jointly prepared a white paper on the issue.
 BP and TNC jointly presented the paper to CEQ in a September 2017 meeting.
-Following the meeting, we continued working with TNC as the NEPA reform process slowly proceeded.

-• On June 20, 2018, CEQ issued a draft rulemaking proposal and BP submitted written comments on August 3.
+Following the meeting, we continued working with TNC as the NEPA reform process slowly proceeded. - On June 20, 2018, CEQ issued a draft rulemaking proposal and BP submitted written comments on August 3.
 BP's letter again focused on the common-sense reforms that TNC and others also supported.

-• On January 10, 2020, CEQ issued its Notice of Proposed Rulemaking (NPRM) with comments required by March 10, 2020.
+- On June 26, 2018, CEQ issued a draft guidance specifically dealing with the GHG issue.
+API submitted a comment, but BP did not, reflecting our focus on other reforms. - On January 10, 2020, CEQ issued its Notice of Proposed Rulemaking (NPRM) with comments required by March 10, 2020.
 We understand that CEQ intends to finalize the rulemaking by end of the year.
 API is preparing a comment letter.
 BPA had not decided whether to submit its own letter.